tgib23/tgib23.github.io/source/_posts/2017-01-09-add-twitter-login-with-omniauth-plus-devise-on-rails5.markdown

 ---

 This post follows previous post [How to use Omniauth + Devise on Rails5 from scratch](http://tgib23.github.io/blog/2016/11/10/how-to-use-omniauth-plus-devise-on-rails5/), which is about how to setup facebook login.
 This post shows how to additionally setup twitter login.
+You can get APP ID and APP SECRET from [here](https://apps.twitter.com/).

 ### 1. initial step
 add omniauth-twitter in Gemfile